+'''

 y = matalloc(r, c);

+'''

-r scalar, rows. С scalar, columns.
+c scalar, columns.

-Y r x c matrix.
+Y $r \times c \text{ matrix}.$

 The contents are unspecified.
 This function is used to allocate a matrix that will be written to in sections using indexing or used with the Foreign Language Interface as an output matrix for a function called with dllcall.